kitation/kitation.github.io/talks/index.markdown

 This talk comes in many variants; 5 minute lightning talk, 30 mins conference talk, 1 hour conference talk and 90 minute workshop.
 [Slides are hosted on slidr.io](https://slidr.io/kitation/asking-about-gender-merseycode#1)

 This has been given at conferences (Talk UX, PyconUK, Render Conf, Scotland JS, UX Scotland), usergroups (Ladies that UX, NUX, Merseycode), companies (Lost Your Name, Ministry of Justice Digital) and universities (Edinburgh, York).

+## Being Non-binary in Binary Spaces

+A talk for women in tech/diversity groups on how to be more inclusive of non-binary people and how to have conversations to make groups aware of *all* the genders.

+30 min talk, previously given at Sheffield Women in Tech.

 ## Inactive talks